 Just added CAD models of the board courtesy of Dylan Reynolds (email@example.com).
 STEP files available on request.

-This is the EM7180 SENtral sensor hub combined with an MPU9250 9 DoF motion sensor with embedded accelerometer, gyroscope, and magnetometer that provides the most accurate and stable "hardware" sensor fusion solution available in this small size and at this low price.
-I have added either a Bosch BMP280 or Measurement Specialties' MS5637 pressure/temperature sensor, providing two options for this device.
+This is the EM7180 SENtral sensor hub combined with an MPU9250 9 DoF motion sensor with embedded accelerometer, gyroscope, and magnetometer on a 0.5 " x 0.7" breakout board that provides the most accurate and stable "hardware" sensor fusion solution available in this small size and at this low price.
+I have added a Bosch BMP280 pressure/temperature sensor.

 The SENtral motion sensor co-processor sports a 10 MHz core with a floating point engine and performs like an ARM Cortex M0 processor on steroids.
 The SENtral can update the quaternions at the rate of the gyro at up to 400 Hz.
 Yet the SENtral uses less than 1% of the power of an ARM Cortex M0 doing the same sensor management and fusion tasks with better accuracy, all in a tiny 1.6 mm x 1.6 mm package.
 The SENtral needs a ~24 kbyte configuration file that tells it which sensors it is to manage and the orientation of their axes, and this is stored on a 64 kbyte ST M24512 I2C EEPROM on the board, leaving ~32 kbytes of space to the user for data logging and warm start parameter storage.
 The user may write on the 256-byte pages above and including 0x81, so that pages 0x81 - 0xFF are available for user data.